CSHoggard/academic-kickstart/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- R-based Data Science Approaches
+- R-based Data Science
 - Quantitative Archaeology
+- Cultural Evolution
 - Data Visualisation

 # Education to show in About widget